Ziegfeld Follies: List of notable performers by year

-Ziegfeld girls
+Ziegfeld girls and other Ziegfeld performers

-Adaptations / In popular culture

-The 1912 version of the Ziegfeld Follies included a song entitled Row, Row, Row, which has been adapted by two football clubs in two different codes as its club song.

-In 1962, cabaret singer Jack Malcolmson, who was performing at the Richmond Football Club (Australian rules) Social Club in Richmond, Melbourne, adapted the song into the Tigers' new club song, We're From Tigerland, at the request of Richmond committee member Alf Barnett.
-(Previously, Richmond's club song had been Onward The Tigers, to the tune of Waltzing Matilda.)
-In 2014, Melbourne's Herald Sun ranked We're From Tigerland as the best club song of any Australian Football League team.
-Official versions of the song include a 1972 recording by the Fable Singers, who recorded most AFL club songs, and a 2018 recording including Richmond legends Matthew Richardson and Kevin Bartlett.

-Row, Row, Row has also been adapted by America Football Club in Rio de Janeiro as its anthem, the Hino do America, with America supporter and famous Brazilian composer Lamartine Babo helping adapt the song.
+Legacy

 The 1971 Stephen Sondheim musical Follies takes place at a reunion of showgirls from the Weissman Follies, a fictional revue inspired by the Ziegfeld Follies.
 In addition to featuring "ghosts" of statuesque showgirls from the heyday of the revues, the musical includes many songs and production numbers that are intended to evoke the types of entertainment typically featured in the Ziegfeld Follies and other revues of the period.
 Examples include parade of showgirls ("Beautiful Girls"); a torch song ("Losing My Mind"); a baggy pants comic song ("The God-Why-Don't-You-Love-Me Blues"); and a novelty song ("Rain on the Roof").

-In The Drowsy Chaperone there is a character by the name of Victor Feldzieg, the producer of Feldzieg's Follies, a parody of Ziegfeld Follies.
+In The Drowsy Chaperone, the character Victor Feldzieg is the producer of Feldzieg's Follies, a parody of Ziegfeld Follies.

-The TV show, Boardwalk Empire, portraying crime and corruption in 1920s Atlantic City, New Jersey, features a character that is a former Follies dancer, Lucy Danziger.
-Lucy is one of Nucky Thompson's girlfriends in the first season of the show.
-Lucy is portrayed by actress Paz de la Huerta.
+The TV show Boardwalk Empire, about crime and corruption in 1920s Atlantic City, New Jersey, features a character that is a former Follies dancer, Lucy Danzige, portrayed by Paz de la Huerta.

+The 1912 version of the Ziegfeld Follies included a song titled "Row, Row, Row", the tune of which has been adapted by football clubs in Brazil and Australia, where Melbourne's Herald Sun ranked the latter adaptation, "We're from Tigerland", as the best Australian Football League club song.